pakforlay/fxop-md/readme.md

   </a>
 </p>

-This repository features a customizable WhatsApp bot built with the Baileys library, designed for easy deployment across various platforms.
+A Simple WhatsApp bot built with the Baileys library, designed for easy deployment across various platforms.

 ---